iainurquhart/Scaffold/README.md

 ### Installation

-Rename the download to `scaffold`, drop it into /themes/forum_themes/ and activate via the cp.
+Rename the download to `scaffold`, drop it into `/themes/forum_themes/` and activate via the cp.

+First thing you'll want to do is update the header files and sort out your paths, and customise the menu etc.
+You can find them in `/forum_global/`, `html_header.html` and `top_bar.html` are the files you're after.

-### License / Disclaimer
+### Begging / License / Disclaimer

+If you find my work useful for your project, there's a nice green Pledgie donation button at the top of the page which could do with some love...
+You'd make this person in New Zealand quite happy, you would.

 Copyright (c) 2010 Iain Urquhart - shout@iain.co.nz